yyBasiony/calculator/README.md

 #### Scaffold

-    A basic structure for visual elements in the app.
+   - A basic structure for visual elements in the app.
-    Provides the structure for the SplashScreen and HomePage.
+    -Provides the structure for the SplashScreen and HomePage. return Scaffold(
+      ),

 ##### Center

-    Used to center the child widget (the app icon) inside the splash screen.
+    -Used to center the child widget (the app icon) inside the splash screen.

 ###### CircleAvatar